ARTICLE

 Stakeholders

-California ISO: The California ISO (Independent System Operator Corporation) is a non-profit public benefit corporation that manages the high-voltage lines that make up 80% of the California electric grid and oversees the market for electricity in the state.
+California ISO: The California ISO (Independent System Operator Corporation) is a non-profit public benefit corporation that manages the high-voltage lines that make up 80 percent of the California electric grid and oversees the market for electricity in the state.
 The ISO predicts energy needs, and electric companies buy and sell power based on these projections in an open market.
 The ISO then manages the flow of electricity through their high-voltage, long-distance lines.
 Because the ISO is impartial and has no financial interest, it keeps the lines open to many providers of electricity.
 If the available electricity drops too low, the ISO is responsible for notifying electric companies so they can reduce the load on the system, often through blackouts.
 The ISO is incorporating grid modernization technology into its control centers to help manage the supply and demand of electricity, to make it easier for smaller renewable energy inputs to be integrated into the system, and to increase the reliability and efficiency of the system.

-Electric Companies: California electric utility companies produce and/or buy electricity from a variety of sources both in state and out of state.
+Electric Companies: California electric utility companies produce and/ or buy electricity from a variety of sources both in state and out of state.
 This electricity often travels along the high-voltage lines run by the ISO, as well as lower-voltage lines run by the electric companies themselves.
 The electric companies serve as “middlemen,” producing or buying electricity from wholesalers and reselling it directly to consumers.
 When demand for electricity exceeds supply, the electric companies make the decision about when and where to interrupt power to reduce the load on the system.
 They often do this through rolling blackouts, whereby the electricity will be interrupted to one segment of their customers at a time for periods usually ranging from one to two hours.
 Electric companies have to deal directly with customers upset over any loss of power.
 Many California electric companies are integrating grid modernization into their systems to give them more control over the flow of electricity and a better ability to react quickly to spikes in demand.

 Large Corporations: During unplanned or rolling blackouts, large corporations lose productivity time.
 This loss of productivity time can be greater than the actual blackout period for some industries, as large machinery takes time to come back online after a loss of power.
 This can be extremely costly for businesses and industry.
 Businesses and industry also have a vested interest in keeping overhead costs as low as possible, including the cost of electricity.
 On one hand, grid modernization technologies can be expensive to install, a cost that electric companies can pass on to their customers.
 They can also make it possible for the companies to charge higher rates for energy use at peak times.
 On the other hand, grid modernization technology contributes to system efficiency, which can lower the overall costs of electricity.
 Grid modernization technology also enables large corporations to work more closely with electric companies to better control what areas lose power and when they lose it in the case of an emergency.